wp-plugins/youtube-embed-plus/readme.txt

 == Other Notes ==

-This YouTube plugin can include premium features like automatic schema tagging for video SEO, mobile compatibility checking, and deleted video alerts when you [upgrade to PRO.](https://www.embedplus.com/dashboard/pro-easy-video-analytics.aspx).
+This YouTube plugin can include premium features like animation effects using lazy loading, automatic video thumbnail support, automatic schema tagging for video SEO, mobile compatibility checking, and deleted video alerts when you [upgrade to PRO](https://www.embedplus.com/dashboard/pro-easy-video-analytics.aspx).

 We also have a YouTube channel with some helper videos.
 [Check them out here >>](https://www.youtube.com/user/EmbedPlus)